Do you need insurance to ride your horse on the road? H&H explains... - Horse & Hound

 Why are horses measured in hands?
 H&H explains

 Even if you don’t own the horse, you can still take out rider insurance.
 A number of insurance companies offer a rider-only insurance package.
-Petplan’s rider insurance is about £80 per year and includes personal accident cover, public liability, and vet bills.

-A number of other organisations and companies offer insurance as part of their membership package.
-The BHS gold membership (£67 per year) includes public liability insurance, personal accident, and covers you for any horse you own, look after, or ride.
+The BHS Gold membership at £67 per year includes public liability insurance, personal accident, and, according to a BHS spokesperson: “Covers you for any horse you own, look after, or ride.”

-Members of the Harry Hall One Club receive £10m public liability insurance and £10,000 personal accident insurance, as well as discounts at HarryHall.com all year round for £40 a year covering a rider and up to two horses.
+PetPlan’s rider insurance is about £80 per year and includes personal accident cover, public liability, and vet bills.
+E and L’s policy costs around £50 per year and includes all of the above.

-World Horse Welfare offers a ChampionPlus membership (£52) that includes public liability insurance to the value of £10million for all the horses you own and ride for recreational use, plus personal accident insurance up to £15,000.
+Shearwater also offers coverage for riders, which, a spokesperson explained: “Will cover you as a rider if you get injured, offering a multitude of benefits, however it does not cover any potential damage to someone else’s property e.g. a car.”